elastic/apm-pipeline-library/vars/README.md

 NOTE: This particular implementation requires to checkout with the step gitCheckout

 ## isInstalled
-Whether the given tools is installed and available.
-It does also support version validation.
+Whether the given tool is installed and available.
+It also supports specifying a version. validation.

 ```